-The Leydia disciples eventually found their way to the Undead Crypt, where they chose to reside alongside the dead.
-Some have suggested that this is because their God of Disease is actually Nito, but the close relation between plague and death exists even absent this assumption — why wouldn’t worshipers of disease to want to be close to those who died of it?
+The Leydia disciples eventually chose to reside alongside the dead in the Crypt.
+Some have suggested that this is because their God of Disease is actually Nito, but the close relation between plague and death exists regardless — why wouldn’t worshipers of disease want to be close to those who died of it?
 But as time progressed, the Leydia cult began to rob authority from their housers.
 The group started spreading disease throughout the region, only to then cure it at their leisure.
-This impressive control over illness was likely the result of their wide magical studies, acting presumably in accordance with their god’s will.
+This impressive control over illness was likely the result of their wide magical studies in dedication to their god.
 Only they, servants of Galib, could save the people from plague, and one can imagine how they leveraged the position they put themselves in to obtain tribute.
-If the afflicted couldn’t make a satisfactory offering, they died, effectively making the Leydians decide who would be entering the Crypt; the actual gravekeepers were not amused and exterminated the cult for desecrating the sanctity of death.
+If the afflicted couldn’t make a satisfactory offering, they died, effectively making the Leydians decide who would be entering the Crypt; we can even see Undead bowing in praise to some witches in the area’s opening section.
+The actual gravekeepers were not amused and exterminated the cult for desecrating the sanctity of death.

 Hood of a pyromancer of Ledia.

 The disciples of Ledia who were once in the Undead Mausoleum grew impudent and toyed with death.
 That provoked the intense wrath of the Fanito, and they were stamped out with the brand of desecrators.